 IPO Date: Jan 6, 2022

 CinCor Pharma, a biopharmaceutical company focused on heart and kidney diseases, initially enjoyed a surge of interest after it went public.
 However, a year later, its shares dropped below their debut price after a failed clinical trial.
 Taking advantage of this price, AstraZeneca reached a deal to acquire the company, sending its share prices soaring again.
-The company was fully incorporated at the beginning of 2023.
+The company, founded in 2018 and publicly listed in January 2022, completed its acquisition by AstraZeneca in early 2023.

 8. ProFac Holding